Service Opportunities

 Betty Griffin Center

 Protection, temporary shelter and counseling are provided for victims of domestic violence and their minor children.
+They provide outreach services, training, and education.
 Ways to be involved include volunteering in their thrift store or participating in the run for peace.
-Contact: Betty Griffin Center 904-808-8544 or bettygriffincenter.org

 Blessings in a Backpack

-During the school year we pack food bags for local students.
-School staff place the food into their backpack which helps nourish hungry kids over the weekend.
-Packing takes place in the Westbury Hall dining room Thursday mornings at 8:00 am.
-Contact: Sharon Kehoe
+During the school year we pack food bags for local students at risk of food insecurity at home.
+Packing usually takes place in the Westbury Hall dining room Thursdays 8:30 a.m.

 Church of the Good Shepherd, Güira, Cuba